“Unique, fun, and usable camera features help make the Huawei P30 Pro a smartphone superhero.”

 These scores put it above the Mate 20 Pro — which has the same Kirin 980 chip — but behind Snapdragon 855-powered devices including the Galaxy S10 Plus and the Xiaomi Mi 9.
 Benchmarks aren’t everything, but it’s interesting to see how it compares to the competition here.

 There are still too many apps installed we never use, from Huawei’s own browser and the hateful SwiftKey keyboard, to a mirror app, a calendar, and more.
 Some are good, such as Huawei’s music player and the voice recorder app, which is considerably better than the iPhone’s for example, with fast scrubbing to listen and re-listen to sections of voice recordings.
 The music player’s great too, with a handy timer to shut the player off after a set time.
-While there is a system cleaner app, it’s no longer intrusive and doesn’t deliver annoying notifications; Huawei’s own digital wellbeing app is also helpful and customizable.
+While there is a system cleaner app, it’s no longer intrusive and doesn’t deliver annoying notifications; Huawei’s own digital wellbeing app is also helpful and customizable, and it tracks your steps automatically using the phone’s accelerometer.

 Uh oh, the P30 Pro has an in-display fingerprint sensor.
 I turned the one on the Mate 20 Pro off because it was so frustratingly unreliable, and lived with the face unlock.
 It’s with great pleasure I can say the updated sensor and software on the P30 Pro is a vast improvement.